10 Cruise Cabin Door Decoration Ideas That You’ll Find Easy

 MSC Cruises

-MSC doesn’t publish formal rules, but decorating is quietly allowed.
+MSC doesn’t publish formal rules, but tasteful decorating is allowed.
 Stick to magnets, keep it modest and flat, and avoid adhesives.
-You likely won’t see many decorated doors, but tasteful signage or birthday magnets are usually fine.
+You likely won’t see many decorated doors, but signage or birthday magnets are usually fine.

 Holland America Line (HAL)

-Decorations are permitted, though rarely used.
+Decorations are permitted, though not as common as on its sister line.
 There are no official rules, but the expectation is tasteful, non-damaging decor, preferably attached with magnets.
 Avoid anything that could block the hallway or damage surfaces.

 Celebrity Cruises